jasonwooong/roca/README.md

 ## Overview
 -----------
-Roca is an addon to [Mezzanine](https://github.com/stephenmcd/mezzanine), a Django based content management system (CMS).
+Roca is an addon to [Mezzanine](https://github.com/stephenmcd/mezzanine), a Django based content management system.
 Some of the key features of Roca are:

-* Minimalistic style
-* Designed for showcasing photography and images
+* Minimalistic design with a focus on photography and images
-* Posts can contain location data for display on a map view
+* Location data can be added to blog posts
 * Bootstrap responsive for optimal viewing amongst various devices

 ## Installation
 ----------------

-Download the **roca** source and place it in your Mezzanine project folder:
+Download the source package and place it in your Mezzanine project folder:

     __init__.py
     deploy/
     requirements/
-    roca/ <--
+    roca/
     fabfile.py
     local_settings.py
     manage.py